 There’s no denying that smoking weed causes behavioral changes.
 Furthermore, acne treatment isn’t a main priority when partaking in this activity.

-Regular cannabis consumption can also result in irreversible changes in people’s personalities.
+Regular cannabis consumption can also lead to lasting changes in mood regulation and behavioral patterns.
 This can be anything from mood swings to addiction.
 In turn, the stress of battling with these conditions as well as the altered hygiene practices can indirectly influence acne.

 That’s not all.
 Even smoking weed once or twice can alter your lifestyle in the following ways, which will then harm the skin: